RossBoylan/mccli/README.md

 If you have not done so, install [Node](https://nodejs.org/); we recommend the LTS version.
 If you have already installed it, check that it is up to date; `Node` notoriously suffers security bugs.  `node --version` gives the version installed.

-To ensure setup, you should change to the top project directory for your analysis, e.g. `Documents\MyStudy\`, if you are not already there, and execute
+To ensure setup, you should change to the top directory for `mccli`, e.g. `Documents\mccli\`, if you are not already there, and use a terminal (e.g., type command prompt in MS Windows) to execute

    `npm install colors fs fs-extra inquirer@^8.0.0 path progress shelljs single-line-log yargs`

-*Danger!* Simply using `npm install` will also install the packages, since it gets dependencies from `packages.json`, and the latter was used to create `requirements.txt`.
+*Danger!* Simply using `npm install` will also install the packages.
 But it also updates the system, including the shortcuts `mc` to invoke the program, and possibly some libraries:
    * If you have the old version installed running `npm install` with the new version will likely trash the old installation.
    * The shorcuts established by the installation are almost certainly ignorant of the python virtual environment which we recommend creating below.